Cartor-H/UMIACS-HCI-Studies/Conversation Prompt_v2.3_0525.md

 That’s a great starting point—asking a factual question like this helps us ground the conversation in shared understanding before diving deeper.
 Here’s what I found: [insert clear, factual answer based on article or general knowledge].
 I pulled this from [brief source explanation—e.g., the article itself, or what’s generally known].
-<updated>I am not connected to the internet, but you can check out [resources, e.g., government website, other news articles] for more up-to-date information.</updated>
+I am not connected to the internet, but you can check out [resources, e.g., government website, other news articles] for more up-to-date information.
 I wonder what prompted your interest in this information?
 Perhaps you can ask me some questions for us to begin exploring what these facts might mean for your concern or question.
 For example, you might ask:
 “What did the article say as the reason for this?”
 “What are the consequences of [topic in the article] related to [the information]?”